AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 Again, we use the `axios` module to make the HTTP request.
 If the request is successful, we receive image data that we can do further work with.

 > **Info**
-> Note that, unlike in our previous routes, here we are not using the CC Libraries API `baseURL` variable that we defined earlier.
+> Note that, unlike in our previous routes, here we are not using the Libraries API `baseURL` variable that we defined earlier.
 Images come from another service which we will call directly.

 The route will then transform the response data from an array buffer to a base64 data URL (`dataUrl`) that can be used as the `src` of an image element in the browser.
 This step is just for the purpose of demonstration; you might have other uses for the image data.